pingcap/docs-cn/information-schema/information-schema-processlist.md

 * TIME: The current execution duration of `PROCESS`, in seconds.
 * STATE: The current connection state.
 * INFO: The requested statement that is being processed.
+* DIGEST: The digest of the SQL statement.
 * MEM: The memory used by the request that is being processed, in bytes.
+* DISK: The disk usage in bytes.
 * TxnStart: The start time of the transaction.

 ## CLUSTER_PROCESSLIST